Center for Hellenic Studies

 The Life and Miracles of Thekla offers a unique view on the reception of classical and early Christian literature in Late Antiquity.
 This study examines the Life and Miracles as an intricate example of Greek writing and attempts to situate the work amidst a wealth of similar literary forms from the classical world.

-Homeric Conversation is the first full-length study of conversation in the Homeric poems.
-Deborah Beck argues that conversation should be considered a traditional Homeric type scene, alongside recognized types such as arrival, sacrifice, battle, and hospitality.
+In the first full-length study of conversation in the Homeric poems, Beck argues that conversation should be considered a traditional Homeric type scene, alongside recognized types such as arrival, sacrifice, battle, and hospitality.
 This book is a wide-ranging, closely argued aesthetic analysis of repetition and variation in the Homeric epics.

 The Culture of Kitharoidia is the first study dedicated exclusively to the art, practice, and charismatic persona of the citharode.
 Traversing a wide range of discourse and imagery about kitharôidia—poetic and prose texts, iconography, inscriptions—the book offers a nuanced account of the aesthetic and sociocultural complexities of citharodic song and examines the iconic role of the songmakers in the popular imagination.